-I’ve invited the kids for black-eyed peas, greens and cornbread on New Year’s Day.
-As a born-and-raised U.S. southerner, I wouldn’t dream of passing a New Year’s Day without eating at least a few black-eyed peas.
-At some point, it occurred to me to wonder why this food – plus the greens and the cornbread – are considered lucky for New Year’s.
+If you’re a born-and-raised U.S. southerner, as I am, you might not dream of passing New Year’s Day without eating at least a few black-eyed peas.
+At some point, it occurred to me to wonder why this food – plus greens and cornbread – are considered lucky for New Year’s.
 I found out that this deep tradition of the U.S. South dates back to the Civil War, when William Tecumseh Sherman made his march to the sea in the fall of 1864.

 The list below has a few more “lucky” New Year’s foods, both in the U.S. and around the world.